Akegata/sftp-centos/README.md

 ====

 Fork of atmoz/sftp:
-Simple and easy to use SFTP server based on Debian
+Simple and easy to use SFTP server based on CentOS

 Usage
 -----